List of Blade Runner characters: Mister Cotton

-Mister Cotton (Lennie James) runs a combination orphanage and salvaging operation in the vast junkyards on the outskirts of Los Angeles, putting the children to work picking apart piles of e-waste for useful scrap-metal.
+Mister Cotton runs a combination orphanage and salvaging operation in the vast junkyards on the outskirts of Los Angeles, putting the children to work picking apart piles of e-waste for useful scrap-metal.
 K's investigation leads him to discover that Rachael's child was passed off as a human child at Cotton's orphanage, though he does not remember it.
 K strong-arms him into revealing his records books, only to discover that someone stole the pages from that year to destroy the evidence.

+He was portrayed by Lennie James.

 Lt.
 Joshi

 Lt.
-Joshi (Robin Wright) is K's superior on the police force.
-She does not think replicants like K are as "real" as humans like her, though she does respect K. She is brutally killed by Luv after refusing to reveal K's location.
+Joshi is K's superior on the police force.
+She does not think replicants like K are as "real" as humans like her, though she does respect K. Her last name, Joshi, is of an Indian origin.

+She is killed by Luv after refusing to reveal K's location.

+She was portrayed by Robin Wright.

 Coco

-Coco (David Dastmalchian) is a police forensics investigator.
-He analyzes the ossuary that K found, revealing to him and Joshi that they belonged to a replicant female who died in childbirth (Rachael).
-Wallace's agent Luv later ambushes and kills him in his lab, to steal Rachael's skeletal remains and return them to Wallace for analysis.
+Coco is a police forensics investigator.
+He analyzes the bones stored in the ossuary that K found, revealing to him and Joshi that they belonged to a replicant female who died in childbirth (Rachael).

+Wallace's agent Luv later ambushes and kills him in his lab to steal Rachael's skeletal remains and return them to Wallace for analysis.

+He was portrayed by David Dastmalchian.

 Nandez

-Nandez (Wood Harris) is another police investigator.
+Nandez is another police investigator.
 He is disdainful of Coco's conclusion that Sapper Morton must have cared for Rachael's baby, though Coco points out that Morton clearly cared enough to give her a proper burial.

+He was portrayed by Wood Harris.